Bylaws of the

 Article VII – RI Republican State Central Committee Delegates and Alternate Delegates

 Delegates: During the month of February in every odd-numbered year, the RRTC Chair shall nominate members to serve as delegates to the Rhode Island Republican State Central Committee (RIRSCC), the number of delegates is two (2) per the bylaws of the Rhode Island State Republican Party.
-The names of the nominees shall be voted on by the RRTC during its regular February meeting in the particular odd-numbered year.
+The names of the nominees shall be voted on by the RRTC during its regular February meeting in the odd-numbered year.
 Delegates elected to the RIRSCC shall serve for a two-year term beginning on March 5 of the year in which they are elected, and thereafter until qualified successors are elected.

 Alternate Delegates: At the same February meeting, other members of the RRTC shall be nominated by the Chair to serve as alternate delegates to the RIRSCC and voted upon by the membership and elected in the same manner.
 The number of alternate delegates is two (2) per the bylaws of the Rhode Island State Republican Party.
 Alternate delegates are entitled to attend all meetings of the RIRSCC, and in the absence of one or another of the RRTC’ elected delegates, the alternate will serve as a delegate.